 Bloomington, Indiana 47405

 Photograph of the Dunkirk Square cluster of buildings located on the corner of Kirkwood Avenue and Dunn Street as of 2016.
 Over the years I’ve measured a few of these buildings in the micro-mall that seemed like a maze as a teen and appeared that buildings were just stacked right on top of each other.
 However, the signage for the Upstairs Pub is clearly seen overlooking Kirkwood Avenue in downtown Bloomington, Indiana.
-I’m not even going to begin to attempt to identify every tenant in this for today or years past!!
+I’m not even going to begin to attempt to identify every tenant in this cluster of a stacked renovated structure for today or years past!!

 1022 East Third Street